NWc0de/Median/readme.md

 **QuickSelect**

 All provided test files (including edge cases):
-115974 function calls (115909 primitive calls) in 0.056 seconds
+145397 function calls (145319 primitive calls) in 0.068 seconds

 Generated test file one (100000 lines):
-2115855 function calls (2115790 primitive calls) in 0.820 seconds
+1218115 function calls (1218037 primitive calls) in 0.539 seconds

 Generated test file two (1000000 lines):
-110827139 function calls (110827074 primitive calls) in 40.005 seconds
+12854759 function calls (12854681 primitive calls) in 6.208 seconds

 Generated test file three (10000000 lines):
-Unable to complete within 15 minutes, no data available.
+119136697 function calls (119136619 primitive calls) in 59.666 seconds

 ## Reflection

 1. What assumptions did you make in your design?
 Why?

 The only assumption I have made in my design is that the user will provide the data in a csv file with an initial line that describes the format of subsequent lines which contain only first names, last names, and ages in some order.
 My implementation doesn't make any assumption about the order.
-For instance, the user could create a file with age, lname, fname as the first line, and have each subsequent line contain an age then a last then first name.
+For instance, the user could create a file with age, lname, fname as the first line, and have each subsequent line contain an age then a last name then a first name.

 2. How would you change your program if it had to process many files where each file was over 10M records?

-While profiling I noticed that the regular expression matching method was responsible for about 30% of the overall runtime.
+While profiling I noticed that the regular expression matching procedure was responsible for about 30% of the overall runtime.
 There is significant potential for optimization there, perhaps with simplified parsing or error checking without regex.

 3. How would you change your program if it had to process data from more than 10K URLs?